ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

     dir /data
     ~~~

-    The parameters are exactly the same ones set up in the [part 2 of the gitea deployment procedure](G033%20-%20Deploying%20services%2002%20~%20gitea%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-configuration-file).
+    The parameters are exactly the same ones set up in the [part 2 of the Ghost deployment procedure](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-configuration-file).

 ## Valkey secrets

-As in the gitea case, securing the access to this Valkey instance requires setting up two users stored in a secret resource within your Kubernetes cluster.
+As in the Ghost case, securing the access to this Valkey instance requires setting up two users stored in a secret resource within your Kubernetes cluster.

 > [!NOTE]
 > **Your K3s Kubernetes cluster encrypts secrets automatically**\